OpenOlitor/OpenOlitor/CONTRIBUTING.md

 #### License
 The software is provided under AGPL-3.0.
 Contributions to this project are accepted under the same license.

-This software was started and it is maintained mainly by Tegonal GmbH (www.tegonal.com).
+This software was started and it is mainly maintained by [Tegonal GmbH](https://www.tegonal.com), available in https://github.com/tegonal.